Sites: news | india | latam | brasil | indonesia

 - Michelle and Jeremy Muchilwa talked with Mongabay in June about their inspirations, their work and hopes for the future.

-PHOTOS: For Kenya’s Maasai, a new faith may undo age-old conservation traditions
+Photos: For Kenya’s Maasai, a new faith may undo age-old conservation traditions

 - Maasai traditional religion, practices and values, led by a laibon, or spiritual leader, have conserved the Loita Forest in Kenya for generations.